restarone/comfortable-mexican-sofa-docs/Changing-default-authentication.md

       end
     end

-You can put this module in /config/initializers/comfortable\_mexican\_sofa.rb and change authentication method: `config.authentication = 'CmsDeviseAuth'`.
+You can put this module in /config/initializers/comfortable\_mexican\_sofa.rb and change authentication method:

+    config.admin_auth = 'CmsDeviseAuth'

 Now to access Sofa's admin area users will be authenticated against your existing authentication system.